pcordes/par2-cleanhistory/README_FIRST.txt

 The Mac OS X distribution of this project is built using a relative-path for the dynamic library.
 Please see the next section for more information.

+The GNU/Linux distribution of this project is built using a relative-path for the dynamic library (by passing the "-R $ORIGIN" option to the linker).

 --- Building and installing on Mac OS X systems ---